NFL on American television: Christmas and Christmas Eve games

 The first NFL games played on December 25 came during the 1971 season.
 The first two games of the Divisional Playoff Round that year were held on Christmas Day.
 The first game that day was between Dallas Cowboys and the Minnesota Vikings.
 The second of the two contests played that day, the Miami Dolphins versus the Kansas City Chiefs, ended up being the longest game in NFL history.
 The league received numerous complaints due to the length of this game, reportedly because it caused havoc with Christmas dinners around the nation.
 As a result, the NFL decided to not schedule any Christmas Day matches for the next 17 seasons.

 In 1976 and 1977, the last two years before the advent of the 16-game schedule and expanded playoffs, the NFL came up with different approaches to avoid Christmas play.
-In 1976, when Christmas fell on a Saturday, the league moved the start of the regular season up one week to Sunday, September 12.
+In 1976, when Christmas Day fell on a Saturday, the league moved the start of the regular season up one week to Sunday, September 12.
 The divisional playoffs were held on the weekend of December 18 and 19, leaving the conference championship games on Sunday, December 26.
 Super Bowl XI was played on January 9, 1977, the earliest it has ever been held.
-In 1977, with Christmas on Sunday, the NFL split the divisional playoffs, and for the only time since the AFL–NFL merger, each conference held both divisional playoff games the same day (AFC Saturday, December 24 and NFC Monday, December 26), ostensibly not to give one team a two-day rest advantage over the other for the conference championship games.
+In 1977, with Christmas Day on Sunday, the NFL split the divisional playoffs, and for the only time since the AFL–NFL merger, each conference held both divisional playoff games the same day (AFC Saturday, December 24 and NFC Monday, December 26), ostensibly not to give one team a two-day rest advantage over the other for the conference championship games.
 Since two of the venues were in the Western United States, it was not possible to have regional coverage in both time slots on either day.